10 Letter of Interest Examples + How to Write One in 2026

 No, not at all.
 A cover letter is an important part of the job application process; you send it in when you know there’s a job that’s waiting for you.
 A letter of interest is something you send even if there are no job openings right now, but you like the company.

 Your letter of interest needs to fit a single page, so keep it concise.
-Apart from the contact info, the greeting, and the signoff, you shouldn’t go over three paragraphs.
+Apart from the contact info, the greeting, and the signoff, aim to keep the body of your letter to three concise paragraphs so it fits on a single page and remains easy to scan.